The Verbatim Store 'n' Go USB drive is a thumb-sized USB device that plugs directly

 This review is for

-Backed by a lifetime warranty, the Verbatim 256 MB Store 'n' Go sells for $92.99
+Backed by a lifetime warranty, the Verbatim 32 MB Store 'n' Go sells for $27.99 at

-most difficult part of getting started with the Store 'n' Go drive is getting it
+The most difficult part of getting started with the Store 'n' Go drive is getting

-out of the packaging.
-The package is solid heavy plastic completely sealed, with
+it out of the packaging.
+This particular package is solid heavy plastic completely

 Once out of the package, using the Store 'n' Go is a breeze.
 You just plug it in